 The Group's operations rely on its ability to process a substantial number of complex transactions involving different markets, countries and currencies.
 Consequently, the Group is dependent on the Group's risk management systems, operational systems, other data processing systems and the Group's financial accounting systems.
-Although most of the Group's information technology infrastructure is housed in secured data-centres (see "Description of Business - Information Technology"), if any of these systems do not operate properly or are disabled, the Group's reputation.
+Although most of the Group's information technology infrastructure is housed in secured data-centres (see "Description of Business - Information Technology"), if any of these systems do not operate properly or are disabled, the Group may suffer disruption to the Group's business operations, financial loss and/or damage to the Group's reputation.